 Possible disciplinary sanctions for student Respondents include written or verbal reprimand, required training or counseling, non-academic probation, suspension, and expulsion.
-Possible disciplinary sanctions for employee Respondents include written or verbal reprimand, required training or counseling, reduction in pay [if negotiated or available through policy or procedure], demotion [if negotiated or available through policy or procedure], suspension, or discharge.
+Possible disciplinary sanctions for employee Respondents include written or verbal reprimand, required training or counseling, reduction in pay, demotion, suspension, or discharge.

-Appeal of Dismissal of a Formal Complaint or of the Determination of Responsibility
+Appeal of Dismissal of a Formal Complaint or of the Determination of Responsibility the notice of determination regarding responsibility or from the date of the District's notice of dismissal of a formal complaint or any allegations.

 A Complainant or Respondent may appeal the District's determination regarding responsibility or the dismissal of a formal complaint or any allegations.
-A Complainant or Respondent must submit a written appeal within [specify number of days - recommend between five and ten business days] days from the date of the notice of determination regarding responsibility or from the date of the District's notice of dismissal of a formal complaint or any allegations.
+A Complainant or Respondent must submit a written appeal within ten business days from the date of